richardhundt/lupa/README.md

 this is invoked for each operation which updates the binding.
 For
 example:

+Lupa to Lua source translation is done without the use of abstract syntax trees in a single pass, using essentially a big substitution capture with LPeg.
+This limits static checks and early binding across source files, but compilation is fast and within a given compilation unit we can still perform some checks.
+It also allows us to call from Lupa into Lua.

 ```ActionScript
 var a : Number = 42
 a = 69       // ok